Most Forgiving Putters In 2026 Tested And Reviewed

 The plumber's neck hosel might be one of the most popular, again an invention of PING founder Karsten Solheim around the same time he designed the revolutionary Anser blade.
 This special bend in the hosel - resembling an L-shape bend in a pipe joint - allowed the putter to feel as if their hands were slightly ahead of the face as well as visually frame the ball.

-The popularity of this design with a cavity back blade putter head has been ubiquitous in golf for the past half-century and many golfers consider it the most normal, standard hosel design today.
+The popularity of this design with a cavity back blade putter has been ubiquitous in golf for the past half-century and many golfers consider it the most normal, standard hosel design today.

 Slant Neck